Synthetixio/SIPs/content/sccp/sccp-281.md

 Pertaining to the first parameter change, currently the atomic price is quoted using the worse price between chainlink, uniswap-twap and uniswap-spot.
 Hence, lowering the `atomicTwapWindow` would result in better execution for traders overall.

-While `atomicVolatilityUpdateThreshold`, was originally set to 10 minutes, as a precautionary measure in order to lean againstm extreme market volatility.
+While `atomicVolatilityUpdateThreshold`, was originally set to 10 minutes, as a precautionary measure in order to lean againstm extreme market volatility and latency.
 However given the emerging use case for atomic swaps, that builds on top of cowswap and 1inch-fusion offerings, this precautionary measure can be disabled.
 The impact of this change is a significant [saving in gas](https://github.com/Synthetixio/synthetix/blob/develop/contracts/ExchangeRatesWithDexPricing.sol#L225) and allows smaller sized trades to be priced-in.

 # Copyright